SurrealNumber/CoreTitleInheritance/readme.txt

 trigger should be is parent core.
 Will check held titles for if they should be core to core them.

 Should more accurately refer to it as de-jure core trees.
 There can be multiple disjoint trees due to the primary title, capital chain and special titles.
+When coring should always core all above i.e. designating core automatically cores all above if they are not already core.
+When de-coring will get option i.e. de-designating core only does the title, need separate effect for de-coring above.

+every_list_name = {limit = {} effects} works.
+Should change to using this at some point. ordered goes in decreasing order. need to re-jigger how the core change effect works and when it is applied.
+Decided to count titular titles to core limit and giving them a cost.
+This deserves a deeper look at a later time. <- opened github issue.
+I believe that core titles will only effect the core limit or have a cost if they count to the core limit (are a leaf). <- question is about when designating, so non-cit-cores are irrelevant
+^The oposite is not true.
+core cost modifier must be entirely reset on each change because whether something has a cost does not depend on the title alone but the core title trees.
+Would like to optimize so that cores which are auto cored above do not trigger the recalculation.
+Possibly consider changing over core limit modifier to be stacking <- no b/c it should not be called for all titles which count to the core limit.

+reconsidering that core modifiers needs to be recalculated every time.
+Tooltip will be better if it is applied/taken away carefully.
+applied: always unless it is a descendant of a leaf that is due to cti (in other words a core which has a cost). when is the modifier removed/when is a refund applicable? <- depends on if auto de-core up or not.
+- parent has other core descendant
+- no parent
+if auto de-core up then always yes.

+Need to figure out how I will implement the auto de-core.
+Save as global scope or save as global variable?
+Will do scope, but will look into if a global toggle or flag exists.
+^ toggles exist in the gui language.
+Should only be called from gui, and doing it in the gui language means that it will be specific to each player.
+^ will have to look into how to implement this. <- need to have the button press from de-designating trigger the event or dialogue if the variable has not been set.
+Actully need two variables - one which is the decision if made, and the other which is if the decision has been made.
+Or could do only one variable and depend on existence.
+Want:
+de-designate core press
+exists decision -> de-designate with decision passed to function does not exist decision -> open dialogue with 4 options
+    de-designate up -> de-designate up
+    de-designate only -> de-designate only
+    de-designate up and remember -> set and de-designate up de-designate only and remember -> set and de-designate only

+Possibilities:
+press -> event if not set, does thing with passed if set -> does thing and possibly sets. gui      script            script                           script           gui

+press -> dialogue -> do thing and possibly set. gui      gui         script       gui

+Unsure how to get the bottom one to work.
+Don't see an easy way to add a new window.
+Also an event seems more appropriate.

+possible way of doing it:
+press in title window -> scripted gui (passed existance and value) -> opens interaction window -> do things there -> go back to scripted gui (possibly new one) can I define an interaction window? interactions have a localization_values field.
+Would be useful elsewhere as well. looks like interactions can have options.
+Will design it around using an interaction with options.
+Will have to work out tooltip <- will work if skipping interaction is done via a shortcircuit.
+Doesn't solve problem - still need to do something in the gui language from scripting language.
+Advantage to interaction options is that I can make do with 3 - up, only, remember <- need to make sure up and only are not both selected. looks like localization cannot execute things. could have it player specific if it is a variable on a character.
+It would be lost on succession though.
+At this point I think I have to create my own window and open it when appropriate.
+Other option is showing something in the title window, but that would most likely break the window and would not be clear/obvious.